talperetz/browsegraph/README.md

 ## ⚡ Getting Started

 1. **Install BrowseGraph**
    Add BrowseGraph to your Chrome browser with a single click.
-No complicated setups.
+Coming soon to Chrome Web Store.

 2. **Start Browsing**
    BrowseGraph works silently in the background, connecting every page you visit into a dynamic visual network.